Massipssa/Docs/cloud/azure/exams/az-900/fundamental.md

 ## Shared responsibility
 - Responsibility is shared between the cloud provider and consumer
+ - IaaS
+ - PaaS
+ - SaaS

+- Consumer is always responsible for
+ - Devise used to connect to the cloud
+ - Data and information sotred
+ - The accounts and identities of people, services and devices used by the organization
+- Provider is always responsible for
+ - Physical hosts
+ - Physical network
+ - Physical datacenters

 ## Cloud models
 - private